Norman Kirk: Illness and death

 Kirk's death shocked the nation.
 Biographer Michael Bassett states, "There followed an outpouring of grief paralleled only by that which had followed [Prime Minister] M. J. Savage's death in 1940".
-Bill Rowling succeeded Kirk as Prime Minister.
+Kirk was succeeded as prime minister by Bill Rowling.
 His son, John Kirk, won the resulting Sydenham by-election in November 1974.

 While colleagues had been urging him to take some time off, none were aware of the seriousness of his last illness.
 Bob Harvey, the Labour Party president, said that Kirk was "a robust man" with the "constitution of a horse".
 He proposed a Royal Commission to investigate rumours that he had been killed, perhaps with contact poison, by the CIA.
 This story returned during the 1999 visit of American President Bill Clinton to New Zealand.

 Funeral

 After a lying-in-state in Parliament House from 2 to 4 September, there was a large official funeral in Wellington Cathedral of St Paul, on Wednesday 4 September attended by Prince Charles, Cook Islands Premier Albert Henry, and Australian Prime Minister Gough Whitlam; then on 5 September another service, also inter-denominational, in the Christchurch Town Hall followed by a simple burial service in his hometown Waimate.
 He was buried near his mother's grave; the burial service was delayed as the RNZAF Hercules could not land at Waimate and the procession hurried by road to meet the daylight requirement for burials.
 Memorial services were held around New Zealand, and on 26 September in Westminster Abbey, London.